syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about accessibility in Syncfusion Blazor Diagram component and more.
+description: Checkout and learn here all about accessibility in Syncfusion Blazor Diagram component and more
 platform: Blazor
 control: Diagram
 documentation: ug